ibm-cloud-docs/CDN/limits-and-max-values.md

 ## Is there a limit on the number of Origin and TTL entries?

 Yes, the combined limit is 75 entries per CDN.

-## Is there a limit on the number of CDNs I can have?

-Yes, you can have a limit of 10 CDNs per account.

-## Is there a limit on the number of Purge requests that can be active at once?
-Yes.
-There can only be 5 active purge requests at a time.

 ## What is the largest file size that can be delivered via Akamai CDN?